 What Can I add to Make The Catfish Stew spicer?

 If you want to make the catfish spicer, you could add in some red pepper flakes, Cayenne pepper, or just add in some more hot sauce.
-If I am serving to a large crowd or my family, I will let them add in more of the spicer ingredients if they wish when they get their own bowl.
+If I am serving a large crowd or my family, I will let them add in more of the spicer ingredients if they wish when they get their own bowl.

 Can I Add Other Vegetables to this Dish?

 Yes.
 You can add many other vegetables to this dish such as red bell peppers, green bell pepper, and okra to name a few.
-This catfish recipe is the basic recipe that is known from deep south cooking.
+This catfish recipe is the basic recipe that is known for deep south cooking.
 From here you can make your own recipe.

-What other spices and seasoning can I use?
+What other spices and seasonings can I use?

-Some people like to add in bay leaves, thyme leaves, Oregano leaves, and even a tablespoon of chili powder.
+Some people like to add bay leaves, thyme leaves, Oregano leaves, and even a tablespoon of chili powder.
 Again, you can make this your own recipe but I am giving you the starting point.

 Side Dishes To Serve Catfish Stew With?